 }

-You’ll be fine if you use Cypher over the Java driver and expect a Long
+You’ll be fine if you use Cypher over the Java driver and expect a Long.

-written through over a driver to return as Integer
+However, you’ll cannot expect an Integer written through over a driver to return as Integer.

 3.3.
 OGM